The Editing Process

-For example, if I return your manuscript and I've found that the main conflict is on the weaker side, I'll make comments in your document with at least one suggestion on how to improve the conflict.
+For example, if I return your manuscript and I've found that the main conflict is on the weaker side, I'll make comments in your document with suggestions on how to improve the conflict.
 Then, once we have our live chat, we can brainstorm more ideas until we land on one you like.
 We'll do this for each and every major issue that was found in the content edit before moving on!

 This looks at everything that a content edit looks at—all those big picture issues—as well as some of the technical details of a copy edit.

 I don't do any actual editing to your manuscript.
 I offer a comprehensive report and comment on where I think your project needs some work and things to look out for.
 For $20 per hour, we can add a live chat (though I'm happy to go back and forth via email at no additional cost).

 I highly recommend a copy edit for any project, even if you forego the content edit or manuscript assessment (but you can get discounted copy editing if you choose to add onto a content edit or manuscript assessment).

 Once we've cleaned up all the major issues and settled on a final draft, we'll move into the copy edit phase.

 For those of you in the know, you may notice that I don't offer a "line" edit (sometimes called "stylistic" editing).
 That's because the issues a line edit looks at, I look for in a copy edit.
 A copy edit includes a look at technical details and the minutiae of a project:

 Checking for consistency and continuity of mechanics and facts (this can include anachronisms, character names, etc.)